Ada Eme

-Ada Agwu Joy Eme (born 1998) is a Nigerian model, entrepreneur and beauty pageant titleholder who was crowned as the winner of the 2022 edition of the Most Beautiful Girl in Nigeria pageant.
-She represented Nigeria at the 2023 Miss World pageant emerging Top 40 at the Miss World competition.
+Ada Agwu Joy Eme (born 1998) is a Nigerian model, entrepreneur and beauty pageant titleholder who was crowned Most Beautiful Girl in Nigeria 2022.
+She represented Nigeria at the Miss World 2023, where she placed in the top 40.

 Early life and education

-Ada is from Amaogudu Abiriba in Ohafia Local Government Area of Abia State.
+Eme is from Amaogudu Abiriba in Ohafia Local Government Area of Abia State.

-Eme attended Oshogbo Government High School in Lagos, Nigeria.
-In 2019, she was given admission at the National Open University of Nigeria, Lagos to study peace and conflict studies.
+She attended Oshogbo Government High School in Lagos, Nigeria.
+In 2019, she gained admission to the National Open University of Nigeria, Lagos to study peace and conflict studies.

 Pageantry

-In 2022, there were 36 contestants to win the 34th MBGN edition, a national competition which took place at Eko Hotels and Suites in Lagos State.
-She won the contest succeeding Oluchi Madubuike, the 2021 winner of Most Beautiful Girl in Nigeria.
+In 2022, Eme was one of 36 contestants in the 34th edition of the Most Beautiful Girl in Nigeria pageant, held at Eko Hotels and Suites, Lagos State.
+She won the title, succeeding Oluchi Madubuike, the 2021 titleholder.